surromind/MVTC_Multimodal/README.md

 ## VTC(Vision&Tactile Cognition)
 - The VTC project develops a multimodal generative model that takes **images** and **tactile modality vectors** as input to generate **tactile sensor signals**.

+## Dataset
+- This project experimentally uses the **PHAC2 dataset** for tactile modality experiments.
+- The dataset is applied for **research and validation purposes only**.
+- Please ensure that you have the appropriate usage rights and follow the dataset’s license and guidelines.

 ## Settings
 ### Build a docker image
 ```